-Careful thought should be given to how specific any new rules should be and cull the best of the proposals made to date and refine and improve on them.
-Both the Bishop Code and the Hague Principles provide an excellent foundation for the discussions that must follow.
-This author is of the view that unless the views of those that gather to assess an international code of ethics for arbitration counsel compels a conclusion that only a simple, short version will gain acceptance, more detailed proscriptions would be preferable.
+Careful thought should be given to how specific any new rules should be and cull from the best of the proposals made to date and refine and improve on them.
+Both the Bishop & Stevens Code and the Hague Principles provide an excellent foundation for the discussions that must follow.
+These authors take the position that unless the views of those who gather to assess an international code of ethics for arbitration counsel compel a conclusion that only a simple, short version will gain acceptance, more detailed proscriptions would be preferable.
 This is not love or war.
 Measures should be taken to foster a process that is as fair and efficient as possible.
 Specific guidance and the imposition of clearly articulated duties for counsel would do more to curb guerrilla tactics than loose general mandates.
 The final provisions should be vetted against the kinds of guerrilla tactics described above and a deliberate decision made as to which ones should be curbed and how best to word the new provisions to accomplish that goal.